schatzcenter/CBREC/CBREC-Fire/README.md

 ### Summary Overview

+The C-BREC Fire Module is designed to generate prescribed burn and wildfire emissions profiles from the combustion of residues only (not including standing trees or merchantable timber, and not including the fuel bed except where explicitly labeled as such).
+Furthermore, this module is designed to generate results for the entire State of California.
+In other words, unlike the C-BREC LCA Module, this module is not project based.
+It is only necessary to run this module once, where as the C-BREC LCA Module is designed to be run numerous times for different inputs.

 The process for calculating the consumption and emissions for a single tile over 5 timesteps (0, 25, 50, 75, and 100) is shown below.

 1. The case lookup table is loaded.
 The following steps are run for each case.